Solutions

 In New Zealand, there were 66 food recalls in 2018, a sharp increase from previous years.
 A New Zealand Food Safety (NZFS) spokeswoman said this was due to the enhanced awareness of allergens and their potential impacts.
 The New Zealand Food and Grocery Council (FGC) says these recalls are costing New Zealand’s biggest manufacturing sector millions.

-On a much larger scale the same trend is true for the US.
+On a much larger scale, the same trend is true for the US.
 According to the US Department of Agriculture Food Safety and Inspection Services, undeclared allergens are the leading cause of recalls across the country.
 Recent research by the Food Marketing Institute shows that the average cost of a recall to a food manufacturer can add up to $10 million in direct costs.

 The proactive approach to allergen contamination, which the FSMA encourages, is to build good hygiene practice into the design and manufacture of food processing equipment.